Will Insurance Pay For A Totaled Car?

 - Fair – You may have some mechanical or cosmetic defects, but a fair vehicle is still in reasonable running condition.
 Though the title history is clean, the paint, body, interior, and tires may need replacing or restoration.
 There may be some visible rust damage.

 - Poor – These vehicles may have a history of accidents, no maintenance history, multiple mechanical failures, or poor running condition.
 The frame may be damaged, the body rusted, the tires worn, or the mileage is extremely high.
 An independent appraiser may be needed to determine its value.

 When Will Insurance Refuse to Pay For A Total Loss?

 Since New York is a “no-fault” insurance state, you don’t have to worry about proving who caused the accident.
 Even if you were at fault, your auto insurance policy is responsible for covering your losses.
 However, certain situations could nullify your insurance policy– for instance, if you were operating your vehicle in a manner that was “grossly negligent” or “reckless,” such as street racing or drunk driving.
 In these instances, your insurer could deny your claim.
 You will be deemed responsible for “intentional misconduct” and may have your policy canceled.

 What If You Disagree with Your Insurer’s Total Loss Assessment?

-If you disagree with your insurer’s total loss assessment or vehicle valuation, a Douglas and London car accident attorney in New York can help.
+If you disagree with your insurer’s total loss assessment or vehicle valuation, the New York City car accident lawyers of Douglas and London can help.
 We can comb your policy to look for every avenue to get you more money.
 We will assemble hard evidence to prove the condition of your car– whether it’s a current photograph, history of upgrades, or testimony from your repair shop.
 Our independent third-party appraisers are qualified to provide a professional opinion well beyond the online car value calculators.
 Contact us for a free consultation.
 You pay nothing upfront for our services.